Skip to main content

 It's not all bad news, though.
 In the report, they shared that 75% of email users believe that valuable messages can come from unknown senders as well as from people they know and trust.

-According to Gated founder Andy Mowat, "What matters most is relevance.
-When the inbox holds messages that are of core value to the inbox owner, it becomes a useful tool once again."
+What matters most is relevance.
+When the inbox holds messages that are of core value to the inbox owner, it becomes a useful tool once again.

-Email Marketing Stats Don't Lie.
-Don't Overlook This Key Channel
+Email Marketing Stats Don't Lie

 Personalization is key, and A/B testing and data-driven optimization can help improve campaigns, while analytics features track performance metrics.
 Integrating campaigns across multiple touchpoints can further enhance the impact of email marketing efforts.

-Don't underestimate the power of email marketing - it's a valuable tool for generating leads and increasing customer engagement and customer retention.
+Don't underestimate the power of email marketing—it's a valuable tool for generating leads and increasing customer engagement and customer retention.

 Last but not least, if you haven't yet, subscribe to The CMO's newsletter.
 Don't worry; we only send helpful emails that you will enjoy reading!